-Page 2 What we do How does LoCorr Investment Trust protect my personal information?
+Page 2 What we do How does LoCorr Inves Trust protect my person information?
 To protect your personal information from unauthorized access and use, we use security measures that comply with federal law.
 These measures include computer safeguards and secured files and buildings.
 We permit only authorized parties and affiliates (as permitted by law) who have signed an agreement with us to have access to customer information.
-How does LoCorr Investment We collect your personal information, for example, when you Trust collect my personal information? open and account or deposit money direct us to buy securities or direct us to sell your securities seek advice about your investments We also collect your personal information from others, such as credit bureaus, affiliates, or other companies.
-Why can't I limit all sharing?
+How does LoCorr Inves Trust collect my personal information? open and account or deposit money direct us to buy securities or direct us to sell your securities seek advice about your investments We also collect your personal information from others, such as credit bureaus, affiliates, or other companies.
+Why can't I limit all shar ring?
 Federal law gives you the right to limit only sharing for affiliates' everyday business purposes-information about your creditworthiness affiliates from using your information to market to you sharing for nonaffiliates to market to you State laws and individual companies may give you additional rights to limit sharing.
 Definitions Affiliates Companies related by common ownership or control.
 They can be financial and nonfinancial companies. • LoCorr Investment Trust does not share with our affiliates.
 Nonaffiliates Companies not related by common ownership or control.
 They can be financial and nonfinancial companies. • LoCorr Investment Trust does not share with nonaffiliates so they can market to you.
 Joint marketing A formal agreement between nonaffiliated financial companies that together market financial products or services to you. • LoCorr Investment Trust does not jointly market.